eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 ### Drawbacks

 The only drawback noticed so far is, that K9S is not working properly on M1 Macs.
 Since the container runtime and deployment are working also without K9S, this is just a minor issue.
 Nevertheless, the team is working on a solution.

+## Microsoft Windows

+There is currently no recommended alternative for Windows except using GitHub codespaces, a cloud-based development environment.

+## Other alternatives

+Besides our recommendations above there are further alternatives, that were not evaluated by us so far or we decided, not to give our recommendation so far.

+For example, you could try [Podman](https://podman.io/) and [Buildah](https://buildah.io/), which can replace `docker run` and `docker build`, respectively.